Which analyst expects Beyond Meat Inc. (BYND) to perform well in the near future? - The Dwinnex

-In the latest session, Beyond Meat Inc. (NASDAQ: BYND) closed at $16.43 down -0.12% from its previous closing price of $16.45.
-In other words, the price has decreased by -$0.02 from its previous closing price.
-On the day, 2533277 shares were traded.
-BYND stock price reached its highest trading level at $16.76 during the session, while it also had its lowest trading level at $15.85.
+As of close of business last night, Beyond Meat Inc.’s stock clocked out at $17.99, down -7.36% from its previous closing price of $19.42.
+In other words, the price has decreased by -$1.43 from its previous closing price.
+On the day, 3820713 shares were traded.
+BYND stock price reached its highest trading level at $19.27 during the session, while it also had its lowest trading level at $17.31.

 Top 5 Undervalued Stocks To Own In 2023